 Age 50: She looks at herself and sees "I am" and goes wherever she wants to go.

-Age 60: She looks at herself and reminds herself of all the people who can't even see themselves in the mirror anymore.
-Goes out and conquers the world.
+Age 60: She looks at herself and reminds herself of all the people who can't

-Age 70: She looks at herself & sees wisdom, laughter and ability, goes out and enjoys life.
+Age 70: She looks at herself & sees wisdom, laughter and ability, goes out and

+Age 80: Doesn't bother to look.
 Just puts on a purple hat and goes out to have fun with the world.

 I, my friends, have a 'thing' for hats.
 I adore them.
 I'd wear them every day but I think I would freak out my work colleagues.
 My fascination with hats started when I was a young girl because my mother wore beautiful hats with swooping feathers that sat at a rakish angle on her lovely hair.
 I wanted to grow up and be just like her.